Quick Picks

 Verdict: Ideal for serious stargazers who prioritize optical quality and are looking for the best telescope for astrophotography.

-After weeks of using the NexStar 8SE, it’s clear why this telescope is a favorite among enthusiasts.
+hotography After weeks of using the NexStar 8SE, it’s clear why this telescope is a favorite among enthusiasts.
 Its computerized GoTo mount, which I initially found a bit of a learning curve, makes locating objects much simpler over time.
 The SkyAlign tech is a godsend in dark rural areas where I tested it.
-This model is frequently recommended as the best telescope for astrophotography due to its advanced features.- Pros:
+This model is frequently recommended as the best telescope for astrophotography due to its advanced features.

 - Cons: